Skip to main content

 • WHERE: represents a filter similar to the WHERE part of an SQL query.

 • WHAT: The actual values to retrieve from the query.
-Can be one or several attributes, or left empty to get a reference (rowid) of the entity.
-Here you can also sort, group, or omit fields.
+It can be one or several attributes or left empty to get a reference (rowid) of the entity.
+Here, you can also sort, group, or omit fields.

 • TAIL: Additional SQL-related statements such as limit or offset that can be used when retrieving multiple results.